JuliaDataCubes/YAXArrays.jl/docs/src/examples/Saving and rechunking.md

 ### Creating a Datacube without writing the actual data

 Sometimes one merely wants to create a datacube  "Skeleton" on disk and gradually fill it with data.
-Here we create Dataset and write only the axis data and array metadata, while no actual array data is
+Here we create YAXArray and write only the axis data and array metadata to disk, while no actual array data is
 copied:

 ````@jldoctest